waitinfuture/emapreduce/intl.en-US/Developer Guide/Hadoop/Create and run a Pig job.md

 # Create and run a Pig job {#concept_h3g_qsm_hfb .concept}

-This topic describes how to create and run a Pig job.
+This topic describes how to create and run a Pig job on E-MapReduce cluster.

 ## Use OSS in Pig {#section_r4m_35m_hfb .section}